Sarita, Texas

 Sarita is a census-designated place (CDP) in, and the county seat of, Kenedy County, Texas, United States.
-It is the only settlement of note in the county, and as of the 2010 census, had a population of 238.
+It is the only settlement of note in the county, and as of the 2020 census, Sarita had a population of 205.

 History

 In 1904, the town of Sarita was founded on land that had been part of Kenedy Ranch.
 John G. Kenedy named the town after his daughter, Sarita Kenedy East.
 The town served the Kenedy Pasture Company and Kenedy Ranch and its employees.
 The company store, ranch offices, and ranch buildings have been located in Sarita.
 Most of the residents were somehow involved in the Kenedy businesses, either as employees or tenant cotton farmers from Kenedy Pasture Company.
 The Kenedy Ranch Museum, with art and artifacts about the history of the Kenedy family in South Texas, opened in 2003 in the newly restored Kenedy Pasture Company building.

-In an article in 2014, Sarita was ranked the most politically liberal town in Texas.

 "Occupation" hoax

 In 2014, a fake news website called National Report published an article claiming that a militia of "over 100 armed La Raza militants" had occupied Sarita, forcing original residents out of their homes and using the town as a base of operations.
-The hoax report circled on the Internet.
+The hoax report was circulated on the Internet.